kostya2709/New_Roman/README.md

 >N.B.!
 Both these pictures were created automatically.
 These trees represent the program, counting factorial.

-### Recursive descend
-After tokenization all the tokens are built into a program tree using recursive descend.
-This tree can be visualized using [graphviz](http://www.graphviz.org/).
-Different colours of tokens represent different rolls of the tokens.

 ### Write/read program tree
 It is possible to read a program tree from a text file.
 In this case the previous two stages can be skipped.